GrenRadon/Parallel_Programming_Course/OpenMP/README.md

 ## Local execution steps:

-Firstly, we must launch our compiler using the gcc instruction as follow below: - gcc -fopenmp omp_mxm.c -o /Extra/executions/SalidaXXX
+Firstly, we must launch our compiler using the gcc instruction as follow below:

+- gcc -fopenmp omp_mxm.c -o /Extra/executions/SalidaXXX

 Where:

-* gcc-> Which is our compiler version of C language.
+* gcc-> Our compiler version of C language.
 * fopenmp ->A flag provided to load correctly openmp libraries needed to our purposes.
-* SalidaXXX -> Which is our output once we compile correctly our code.
+* SalidaXXX -> An output once we compile correctly our code.
 XXX represents the number of compilation we are.
-* omp_mxm.c-> Our implementation using omp directives.
+* omp_mxm.c-> An implementation using omp directives.

 Lastly, once we get our outcome, it's just to execute it by typing the next line in the relative path:
 ./SalidaXX